 When your child turns 3 years old, Early Childhood Intervention (ECI) services will end and it will be time to move to another program or setting.
 Your ECI team will help you make the transition.

-One choice is to transition to the Preschool Program for Children with Disabilities (PPCD).
+One choice is to transition to the Early Childhood Special Education (ECSE).
 This program is for children from 3 through 5 years old.

 Also see Tips for Planning Smooth Transitions.